minecrafter/Buycraft-Plugin/README.md

 ---- CHANGE LOG ------------------------------------------------------------

+	Version 5.3

+		- Improved how commands are executed.

 	Version 5.2

 		- Improved the "/buycraft secret" command in which it no longer restarts the server upon execution.